TomSbados/MNIST-with-CNN/README.md

 A little weekend project to work with CNNs.
-Managed to get 99.29% on the test set which placed me at 250/4633 submissions on Kaggle.
+Managed to get 99.29% on the test set which placed me at some of the top submissions on Kaggle.
 Very happy with the results.
-To further improve my results I believe applying AlexNet or LeNet would be the best way forward.
+To further improve my results I believe applying a more refined foundation model like AlexNet or LeNet would be the best way forward.